patrick-kidger/torchcde/README.md

 _Note that if for some reason you already have a continuous control `X` then you won't need an interpolation scheme at all!_

 Natural cubic splines are usually the best choice, if your data isn't arriving continuously over time.
-(Natural cubic splines aren't causal, so you need to have all your data up-front.)
+Natural cubic splines aren't causal, so you need to have all your data up-front.
+(If you're a mathematician then we use 'causality' in the precise sense of 'measurable with respect to the natural filtration of the data'.)
 This is what was used in the original [Neural CDE paper](https://arxiv.org/abs/2005.08926).
 If causality is a concern then one of the two linear interpolations should be used, see the [Further Documentation](#further-documentation) below.

 Just demonstrating natural cubic splines for now:
 ```python